 Below are a few VNA veteran team members who generously shared a bit about their military experience with us:

 - Donna Dickson: Donna is a VNA Hospice RN Case Manager.
-She was in the U.S. Army Reserves for eight years, serving as a MASH (mobile army surgical hospital) nurse in the operating room.
+She was in the United States Army Reserves for eight years, serving as a mobile army surgical hospital (MASH) nurse in the operating room.
 She trained in Paducah, Kentucky with the 807th MASH that included annual training in several states.

 - Danielle Wynn: Danielle is a Case Manager for VNA and an RN.
-She was an Aviation Systems Warfare Operator Second-Class AW2 Rescue Swimmer in the U.S. Navy for eight years.
-She trained in the Naval Air Station in Jacksonville, Fl, which is attached to the USS Dwight D. Eisenhower in Norfolk, Virginia.
+She was an Aviation Systems Warfare Operator Second-Class AW2 Rescue Swimmer in the United States Navy for eight years.
+She trained in the Naval Air Station in Jacksonville, FL, which is attached to the USS Dwight D. Eisenhower in Norfolk, Virginia.
 She completed one nine-month deployment in the Mediterranean.